-The shared service agenda has already delivered in excess of £3.5 million per annum in savings for West Suffolk which is in addition to local savings made by each council alone.
-Further change management is planned.
-However a number of Business Process Re-engineering reviews were carried out during 2014-16 and the recommendations from these continue to be implemented.
+A number of Business Process Re-engineering reviews were carried out during 2016-19 and the recommendations from these continue to be implemented.
 In particular, these reviews have resulted in the further integration of customer facing systems (e.g. customer records management) with back-office systems, to allow customers to complete transactions online.
-Business Process Re-engineering reviews will also continue to be carried out in 2016-20 to ensure further streamlining and efficiencies can be achieved.
+Business Process Reengineering reviews will also continue to be carried out in 2019-20 to ensure further streamlining and efficiencies can be achieved.